serverless/serverless/docs/providers/azure/guide/quick-start.md

 ## Deleting Your Function App

-If at any point you no longer need your service, you can run the following command to delete the resource group containing your Azure Function App and other depoloyed resources using:
+If at any point you no longer need your service, you can run the following command to delete the resource group containing your Azure Function App and other deployed resources using:

 ```bash
 $ sls remove